ISP-AD: A Large-Scale Real-World Dataset for Advancing Industrial Anomaly Detection with Synthetic and Real Defects: Defect Detecion Methods

-To ensure comparability, the training settings followed those described in \cite{Krassnig.2024}.
-Thus, network training was performed using the stochastic gradient descent optimizer with the following parameters: a learning rate ranging from \SI{2.5e-5} to \SI{5e-5}, weight decay of \SI{1e-2}, and momentum of 0.9.
-Cosine annealing with warm restarts ($To=7813$, $T\_mult=2$) was applied as the learning rate scheduler, following the approach outlined in \cite{Loshchilov.2016}.
-A residual network \cite{He.2016}, specifically ResNet18 pre-trained on ImageNet \cite{JiaDeng.2009}, was used as the backbone.
 As part of the preprocessing, patches from LSM-1 were brightness-adjusted by a factor of 1.5.
 Additionally, weak smoothing was applied across all modalities using a Gaussian kernel with a kernel size of 3 and a sigma of 1.
-In case of mixed training, using both synthetic and real defects, the injection probability for real defects was set to 1/32.
+In mixed training scenarios using both synthetic and real defects, the injection probability $p_{\text{inj}}$ for real defects was set to $1/32$.
+Thus, for a batch size of 128, the expected number of augmented real defects per batch was four.
+This setting aims to prevent overrepresentation of real defects within the balanced synthetic data stream.

 Mixed precision training was carried out until the validation loss showed no improvement for 20 consecutive epochs.
 Model selection was based on the lowest validation loss.
 As previously described, validation was performed on the available test set.
 For the binary classification task, thresholds were determined according to the optimal F1-scores obtained.